 Eventually, people in most US states will be able to legally bet on the NFL online, from their mobile devices, in-person or all of the above.

 What the NFL Stands to Gain from Legal Sports Betting

-The NFL may have lots its war against legal sports betting, but the league still stands to win big in one key aspect: money.
+The NFL may have lost its war against legal sports betting, but the league still stands to win big in one key aspect: money.
 Lots of money.
 NFL management and team owners were already considering this side of the business even before the Supreme Court issued its monumental decision.

 A Nielsen Sports study commissioned by the American Gaming Association in 2018 concluded that a fully mature sports betting market in the United States could be worth as much $2.3 billion per year in additional revenue for the league.